 Getting to The Datai Langkawi requires one to drive across a short bridge.
 This bridge runs above Sungai Datai.
 (Sungai means river in Bahasa Malaysia.
 This same river meanders through the resort’s grounds; the perfect setting for many of the Rainforest Villas and The Spa’s treatment villas to be situated by.
-Water usually flows gently in this river, creating a serene setting for a gentle stroll through the resort and natural white noise to accompany the Spa’s relaxing therapies.
+Water usually flows gently into this river, creating a serene setting for a gentle stroll through the resort and natural white noise to accompany the Spa’s relaxing therapies.

-The rocky river bed as seen along the Poet’s Trail, a self-guided jungle trek for guests of The Datai Langkawi.
+The rocky riverbed as seen along the Poet’s Trail, a self-guided jungle trek for guests of The Datai Langkawi.

 Some fibrous roots by the river bank of Sungai Datai in the rainforest for the uptake of freshwater by different plants.